Force Index

 Interpretation:

 ForceIndex is used by some investors as a running total of where money is flowing.
 Because this indicator multiplies price movement in a period by the volume of that period, the value of ForceIndex will change the most when net change is accompanied by higher relative volume.
 Investor can use this index to both (a) compare current price movements to past ones and (b) evaluate the current trend.
+The periods used are a moving average of the ForceIndex values, which reduces choppiness.
+Generally, investors use periods which match the length of the trends in which they are studying.
+The longer-average will be the intermediate or longer-term trend and the shorter-average will be a shorter-term trend.
+Some conventional interpretations follow:

 One interpretation is to look for a confirmation or divergence between ForceIndex and the price.
 When ForceIndex moves up with price increases or down with price decreases, it can indicate that the current trend is has momentum.
 When ForceIndex diverges from price, it can indicate that the trend may change.